Operation Flavius: Police, military, and MI5 witnesses

 The officer from the observation post denied knowing the pseudonyms under which the IRA members were travelling.
 On cross-examination, he acknowledged having been provided with the pseudonyms at a briefing the night before the shootings.
-Detective Chief Inspector Joseph Ullger, head of the Gibraltar Police Special Branch, told the coroner that the Spanish border guards had let Savage through out of carelessness, while the regular border officials on the Gibraltar side had not been told to look for the IRA team.
+Detective Chief Inspector Joseph Ullger, head of the Gibraltar Police Special Branch, told the coroner that the Spanish border guards had let Savage through carelessness, while the regular border officials on the Gibraltar side had not been told to look for the IRA team.

 "Soldier F", a British Army colonel who was in command of the SAS detachment, testified next, followed by "Soldier E", a more junior officer who was directly responsible for the soldiers.
 The inquest then heard from the soldiers involved.
 The SAS personnel all told the coroner that they had been briefed to expect the would-be bombers to be in possession of a remote detonator, and that they had been told that Savage's car definitely contained a bomb.
 Each soldier testified that the IRA team made movements which the soldiers believed to be threatening, and this prompted them to open fire.
 McGrory asked about the SAS's policy on lethal force during cross-examination; he asked "Soldier D" about allegations that Savage was shot while on the ground, something "D" strenuously denied, though he stated that he had intended to continue shooting Savage until he was dead.

 Several Gibraltar Police officers gave evidence about the aftermath of the shootings and the subsequent police investigation.
 Immediately after the shootings, the soldiers' shell casings were removed from the scene (making it difficult to assess where the soldiers were standing when they fired); two Gibraltar Police officers testified to collecting the casings, one for fear that they might be stolen and the other on the orders of a superior.
 Other witnesses revealed that the Gibraltar Police had lost evidence and that the soldiers did not give statements to the police until over a week after the shootings.